 In preparation for a visit to the range with the Wilson Combat Protector Professional, I pulled out the brand-new SureFire XC1 weapon light that arrived just in time for this review.

 I thought the fault was mine initially.
 A brand-new pistol and brand-new weapon light in the hands of a sometimes-not-so-bright knuckle dragger.
 I tried a Surefire X300U, X300 and a Streamlight TLR-1.
 None of them fit.
 The light rail on the frame of the pistol was too short to accommodate any of these popular weapon lights.

 A quick check of the Protector’s specifications on the Wilson Combat website revealed that the Professional and Compact model light rails are compatible only with Streamlight’s TLR-3.
 The TLR-3 is a compact, polymer-bodied weapon light that produces 125 lumens.

 To The Range

-Wilson Combat claims the Protector will achieve a 1.5-inch group at 25 yards, and testing this pistol proved what I already suspected: The Protector’s accuracy is hindered only by my abilities from 25 yards.
+Wilson Combat claims the Protector will achieve a 1.5-inch group at 25 yards.
+Testing this pistol proved what I already suspected: The Protector’s accuracy is hindered only by my abilities from 25 yards.
 Standing off-hand produced a group at the 25 that more than satisfied any standard for a combat pistol.
 Using support at this distance tightened that shot group up even more.

 Shooting a steel-framed 1911 in 9mm feels incredible when compared to the .40 S&W Glock I carry on-duty everyday.
-With minimal recoil, follow-up shots come quickly, and this Protector’s 4.3-pound trigger had me cursing the mandated NY1 trigger in my G22.
+With minimal recoil, follow-up shots come quickly.
+This Protector’s 4.3-pound trigger also had me cursing the mandated NY1 trigger in my G22.
 Honestly, I cannot think of a more satisfying pistol to shoot on the square range than a well-tuned, steel-framed 1911.